 The best way to connect your new lights to a physical switch

-If you want to manually turn your lights on and off at night, you have three options:
+If you want to manually turn your soffit lights on and off at night, you have four options:

 - tie into a switch that controls existing porch or flood lights (easy)

 - buy a double switch that fits into a single gang form factor in an existing box (not bad)